isomerpages/mlaw-corp/news/speeches/_posts/2018-02-08-Speech-by-Ms-Indranee-Rajah, Senior Minister of State for Law and Finance, at the 'International Law Year in Review' Conference.md

 ---
-layout: post
-title: Speech by Ms Indranee Rajah, Senior Minister of State for Law and Finance, at the 'International Law Year in Review' Conference
+title: 'Speech by Ms Indranee Rajah, Senior Minister of State for Law and Finance, at the ''International Law Year in Review'' Conference'
 permalink: /news/speeches/speech-by-sms-indranee-rajah-at-international-law-year-in-review
 breadcrumb: Speeches
-collection_name: news

 ---

 8 Feb 2018 Posted in [Speeches](/news/speeches)